-Number 3 is important — many of our texting workflows have workflow instruction sheets which describe when to opt out (as well as tags and scripts).
-Please check for instructions each time you sign up for a new workflow, and if there are instructions please read them all the way through before you start texting.
-If you’re not sure whether or not to opt someone out, check the workflow instructions.
+Number 3 is important — many of our texting workflows have instructions which describe when to opt out (as well as tags and canned responses).
+Please check for instructions each time you join a new campaign, and if there are instructions please read them all the way through before you start texting.
+If you’re not sure whether or not to opt someone out, check the campaign instructions.

 DO NOT opt someone out just because:

-- They don’t want to take action.
+- They don’t want to take action or support the candidate.
 (Mark them “No” instead.)

-- They disagree with the issue you are texting them about right now.
+- They disagree with the specific issue we’re texting them about right now.

-They may be interested in the next action we text about, and if you opt them out we won’t be able to text them ever again.
+They may be interested in the next action or candidate we text about, and if you opt them out we won’t be able to text them ever again.

 How to Opt Out Someone